bahgat-ahmed/Part-of-Speech-Tagging-with-Hidden-Markov-Models-/readme.md

-# Part-of-Speech-Tagging With Hidden Markov Model
+# Part-of-Speech-Tagging with Hidden Markov Model

 This is the project I have built in the first course of the **NLP Nanodegree**.
 The course name is **Introduction to Natural Language Processing**.